queer-community-allies/queer-community-allies/resources/index.md

 - [GSA Network ~ Fundraising for your GSA](https://gsanetwork.org/resources/fundraising-for-your-gsa/)

 ## 🏳️‍🌈 Scholarships
 Looking for a scholarship?
 A great place to start is checking whether the university/college/school has a LGBTQ resource center.
 A center can help you identify local resources, support groups, & scholarships!
-[Scholarships we've found for LGBTQ teens](/scholarships)
+[Click here for a list of scholarships we've found for LGBTQ+ teens.](/scholarships)

 ## 🏳️‍🌈 Nearby Teen Volunteer Opportunities